 One of the coolest areas on Football Manager is finding that new super newgen that will develop into a world class player.
 Finding newgens (or regens) can be done in various ways.
-Some are easier to apply (see our guide on Youth Intake) than others.
 This guide will tell you all about setting up a scouting network, that will help you find the best regens every year from all over the world.

 Before we start the guide we would like to add that this guide provides guidelines to improve the chances of finding the best newgens.
 Following the tips and tricks from this guide will not guarantee a Messi-like newgen every year.

 First thing you will have to do is setting up the scouting team, depending on the size of your club and the possibilities you have available.
 The first position you will have to fill is the position of Chief Scout.
 He is the person that will act on two different areas.
 Firstly he will need to set assignments for your scouting team (for which he needs high Man Management and Motivation), secondly he will need to be your ‘master adviser‘.
 The Chief Scout should always have the final say when scouting possible signings.

 After you have signed a Chief Scout you can continue setting up the scouting team.
 If you want to expand your scouting network, you will have to fill every possible position.
 You could even ask your board for extra scouts through a board request (keep in mind that they will only agree when all positions are already filled).